ai/about-postcss/speech.md

 ---

-I belive that every long-term development is based on evolution.
+I believe that every long-term development is based on evolution.
-We have a great example of biogically evolution in nature.
+We have a great example of biologically evolution in nature.
 We use genetics algorithms in our computer science.
 There are a theories, that even human ideas is a part of same evolution process.